N4ML3S/Rimworld-ResearchOverhaulTool-ROT-/README.md

 - Detects new / removed defs between sessions (useful when mods update or change names).
 - Lets you create custom research entries.
 - Saves everything in the mod settings (shareable).
-- Basic framework ready to expand into full assignment of objects → researches and dynamic research generation.

 ## Requirements